 What Are Independent Living Skills?

 Independent living skills are the skills that a person needs on a daily basis to live independently.
 They include self care skills like eating, dressing, bathing, toileting and grooming.
 They also include other skills like home management, cleaning, shopping, laundry, money management, medication management etc. An independent living skills curriculum will include all of these.
 Teaching independent living skills is a process that begins at birth and goes on till adulthood.
 Children with disabilities find these skills difficult to perform for various different reasons.
 However, they will require these skills to live independently.
 Even if they cannot live independently, being independent in self care will take a lot of burden off the caregivers.
 Thus, this is often the most important goal for a child with a disability.
-That is why it is so important to plan independent living skills lessons for students with disabilities.
+That is why it is so important to plan independent living skills activities for students with disabilities.
 Here are some strategies you can use in your lessons to teach these skills. [caption id="attachment_130945” align="aligncenter” width="640”]

 Give rewards to the child each time they perform a self care task, or a part of a task.
 Rewards can be edible, social rewards, activity rewards, material rewards or even privileges.
 Tokens are another way to teach and reinforce self care skills.
 Make a chart where you add a star everyday if the child has completed the task independently.
-At the end of the month, the child gets a reward based of the amount of stars they got.
+At the end of the month, the child gets a reward based on the amount of stars they got.
 Different children benefit from different rewards depending on their level of understanding.
 Read and understand more about using rewards and other reinforcements.

-Forward chaining is the process where you break up a task into small steps, and teach the first step.
+Forward Chaining Forward chaining is the process where you break up a task into small steps, and teach the first step.
 Then you get the child to do the first step, and you complete the rest of the task.
 Then you teach the second step.
 After that, you make the child do the first two steps and you complete the rest of the activity.
 Forward chaining is usually used to teach tasks where the last step is very difficult.
 Backward Chaining Backward chaining is the opposite of forward chaining.
 Here you teach the last step first, then the second last step and so on.
 So, you do all the steps except for the last step and get the child to do the last step.
 Backward chaining is more fun for the child, because it helps them feel that they completed the activity.
 It is used quite often in training of self care skills.

 Repetition is one of the best ways to reinforce and learn a task.
 The best part about self care skills is that you need to do them every day, and often more than once in a day.
 Help the child practice his skills every single time he does that activity.

 Shaping is when you reward and appreciate the child when they are approximately able to do the task.
 It means that you don’t look for perfection.
-If a child takes the comb to his head n moves the comb, you reward him and appreciate him for it.
-It’s ok if he can’t completely comb his hair, or even if he ends up messing up his hair.
+If a child takes the comb to his head and moves the comb, you reward him and appreciate him for it.
+It’s OK if he can’t completely comb his hair, or even if he ends up messing up his hair.
 Shaping is used in the earlier stages of training.

 Grading is when you give a simple activity to start with, and slowly increase the complexity of the task.
 Some ideas for grading are – using a large comb, teaching buttoning on large buttons, teaching dressing with over-sized clothes.